SamG101-Developer/SPP-Primer/Writerside/topics/5-Type-System.md

 and classes.
 This means that they can all be passed as arguments, returned from functions, and assigned to variables, enforcing the orthogonality of the language.

+The type system is so strong, that even implicit upcasting is not allowed; the special `std::upcast` method is required.
+The upcast method is constrained to take an argument that superimposes the target type, and the downcast equivalent function returns an `Opt[T]`, as there is no guarantee which subclass the superclass might be a part of.

 There are no "primitive" types with special syntax, like in C++.
 All types are defined in the standard library, and some are known to the compiler, such as the integer-based classes, the boolean and void type.
 Again, these are all first-class objects, so their semantic behaviour is the same as any object.

 Type inference is used extensively, to the point that specifying a type for local variables that are given a value is not allowed.
-This is because the type can be inferred from the value, and so specifying the type is redundant.
+This is because a value's type can **always** be inferred from the value, and so specifying the type is redundant.
 This also improves the readability of the code, as the type is not repeated.

 Aliasing is supported in S++, allowing for the same type to be given multiple names.
 This is useful for when a type is used in multiple places, but the name of the type is too long to be used everywhere.
 Furthermore, this allows for